tardisproject/usertools/README.md

 adduser_p.set_defaults(func=adduser_func)
 ```

-A couple of style notes for script.py
+A couple of style notes for interactive.py
  - Import both the setup and command in one line, aliased as ```<command>_setup``` and ```<command>_func```, where &lt;command&gt; is your command.
- - Keep (tardis.commands.*) imports alphabetical
+ - Group your command imports inside interactive.py - adduser, updateuser, and deluser should be together, as should add/update/del group for example.
  - When creating the subparser, you MUST expose a help text, and preferably a description.
- - All subparser arguments should be defined in your setup function, keep them out of script.py for readability.
+ - All subparser arguments should be defined in your setup function, keep them out of interactive.py for readability.